dubtran/hypemergence/README.md

 - familiarity: How well known in artist is.
 You can look at familiarity as the likelihood that any person selected at random will have heard of the artist.
 - Total blog mentions to song ratio

-For validation, I attempted to classify [Billboard's Emerging Artists](http://realtime.billboard.com/?chart=emergingartists). *My app differs from this because Billboard just takes the top trending tweeted about song/artist within the last 24 hours*
+For validation, I attempted to classify [Billboard's Emerging Artists](http://realtime.billboard.com/?chart=emergingartists). *My app differs from this, because Billboard has a limited list of artists (140) and only takes the top trending tweeted about song/artist within the last 24 hours.
+Whereas my app, takes an artist that is blogged and tells you if he/she/they  could be on Billboard's*

 My linear support vector classifier - from [SKLearn](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) - got an accuracy of 94.73%, precision of 98.39%, and recall of 85.91%. <- As a note a lower recall is a problem, because falsely emerging artists can lead to a waste of time or investment.

-With that, if you're interested in getting more insight to the two weeks of my struggles and pains in creating this app, please visit [my blog](www.medium.com/@dubtran)
+With that, if you're interested in getting more insight to the two weeks of my struggles and pains in creating this app, please visit [my blog](http://www.medium.com/@dubtran)

 ###Thanks for getting this far and your interest in HypeMergence :D